vgulerianb/agents-js/README.md

   return new Result({ value: `${a + b}` });
 }

-// Initialize AgentController
+// Initialize OpenAI client
+const client = new OpenAI({
+  apiKey: "sk-thekey", // Replace 'sk-thekey' with your actual API key });

-const agentController = new AgentController();
+// Use the initialized client to create a AgentController instance const agentController = new AgentController(client);

 // Create an agent with the function const agent = new Agent({